vzachari/IronSmithQSM/README.md

 b) Multiple .nii/.nii.gz files each corresponding to a different echo.

-Each NIFTI file needs to have _e# in the file name, where # is the echo number.
+To make sure the correct files are selected, each NIFTI file needs to have _e# in the file name, where # is the echo number.
 *(e.g. S0001_MEMPR_e1.nii.gz, S0001_MEMPR_e2.nii.gz...)*
 This is the default **dcm2niix** output format for multiple echos.

 c) Single .nii/nii.gz file with multiple timepoints, each corresponding to a different echo.
+This single NIFTI file can have any name.

 d) Single .nii/nii.gz file with a single echo/timepoint.
 This can be rms/averaged across echos or just a single echo T1 MPRAGE.
+This single NIFTI file can have any name.

 **Column4** = Absolute path to folder with QSM DICOM files
 *(e.g. /home/subjecs/S01/QSM_Dicom)*